Jean-Pierre Danel: Puzzle Productions

+He also produced remixes for various international artists, such as Madonna, Moby, and Daft Punk.
+He was responsible for launching the first budget-priced collection from a major label—priced at half the cost of the low-price CDs available at the time—during the late 1990s.
+He sold millions of copies of these releases.

+This marked a major shift for the music industry, establishing a category of records that has since been adopted by all major labels in Europe.

+In May 2014, marking his 25-year career as a producer, he was presented with a multi-diamond award at Sony Music for 23 million records sold[7] and the 191 gold and platinum records he had received up to that point[58],[59],[60],[61].
+In 2024, he received a second award—marking his company's 35th anniversary—for 26,400,000 records sold and 207 gold and platinum-certified records.

 Writer

 Danel is also the author of several books, the best known of which are biographies of French playwright and actor Sacha Guitry.
 His second book about Guitry is featured on the book list for French students at Berkeley University, CA.

 In 2023, he published a biography of French theater star Sarah Bernhardt.
 Danel also published a book in 2012 about the Fender Stratocaster (foreword by Hank Marvin).
 In 2014, he released the video "The Fender Stratocaster Story", based on the book and on his vast collection of guitars, in which can be found "Miss Daisy", a scarce 1954 pre-production Stratocaster worth US$250,000.

 Charities

 Danel produced records to the benefit of various charities, including Amnesty International and for AIDS.

 A vegetarian and animal lover, Danel launched Guitar Players for Animal Rights to the benefit of PETA, and was joined by fellow guitarists Brian May (of Queen), Steve Lukather (of Toto), Hank Marvin (of The Shadows), as well as French stars such as singer and composer/producer for Celine Dion, Jean-Jacques Goldman, and French movie star Jean-Paul Belmondo.

+In 2012, he was one of around forty artists who signed a call in support of marriage equality[75].
+A vegetarian since childhood[76], he launched a charity campaign for animal rights in 2013; he was joined by Brian May (of Queen)[77] and Hank Marvin[78], and received support from Paul McCartney.

+He has also initiated numerous charitable campaigns—supporting causes such as Amnesty International, UNICEF, children with cancer, AIDS and polio research, underprivileged children (alongside Jamel Debbouze), the SPA (with Jean-Paul Belmondo, Michael Jones, and Jean-Jacques Goldman), as well as Les Petits Frères des Pauvres and refugees from the war in Ukraine.